Actindo-AG/Documentation/DataHub/UserInterface/02e_Channels.md

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the channel status to active.
-Disable the toggle to set the channel to inactive.
+Disable the toggle to set the channel status to inactive.
 By default, this toggle is disabled.